isomerpages/moe-catholichigh/_advertisement/School Canteen (Secondary).md

 **Application Procedure**

 1. Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office.
 * [Canteen Application Form](/files/application%20for%20canteen%20stall%20in%20existing%20school.pdf)

 2. Attach the following documents together with the application form: